robcarver17/pysystemtrade/docs/production.md

 #####  View process configuration

-This allows you to see the configuration for each process, eithier from defaults.yaml or the private yaml config file.
-See scheduling FIX ME LINK
+This allows you to see the configuration for each process, either from defaults.yaml or the private yaml config file.
+See [scheduling](#pysystemtrade-scheduling).

 #####  Mark as finished